A blog post by Beth Kawasaki, ReBoot Accel co-founder, and VP Marketing

 However, if your sense is that your host would appreciate a timely arrival, pay attention to that too.
 Context can be everything.

-In keeping with the season, we express our gratitude for you and all the people and partners we have met through ReBoot Accel.
+As we begin the new year, we express our gratitude for you and all the people and partners we have met through ReBoot Accel.
 Your presence, stories, and feedback inform and inspire us every day.
-Happy Thanksgiving.

 Are you ready to network your way to new opportunities?
 ReBoot Accel is here to help.
 ReBoot Connect in-person community events and workshops ongoing in Silicon Valley, Boston, Atlanta, Detroit, and Houston.